1996 Spanish general election: Date

+González initially rejected calls from opposition parties for a snap election amid the mounting scandals, instead intending to serve out the legislative term until 1997.
+Catalan president and González's ally, Jordi Pujol, sought to balance CiU's preference for the incoming Catalan election being held separately, and his belief that the government could not survive the political crisis.
+Following the PSOE's crash in the May 1995 local and regional elections, Pujol opted to have the Catalan election in the autumn and the general election in early 1996.
+While González resisted, he ultimately acceded to November and March as the regional and general election dates.
+Two months later, CiU U-turned and announced that it would seek an earlier general election by rejecting the 1996 General State Budget; González's refusal to alter the agreed timetable forced the Catalan election for November as initially planned.
+The government's budget was voted down in Congress on 25 October, CiU suffered a setback in the Catalan election, and the parliament's dissolution—with the election date for 3 March, concurrently with a snap election in Andalusia—was announced on 28 December, ending the legislative term after only two-and-a-half years.

+The Cortes Generales were officially dissolved on 9 January 1996 with the publication of the corresponding decree in the BOE, setting election day for 3 March and scheduling for both chambers to reconvene on 27 March.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote, nor being legally incapacitated.
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: